 Keep environmental background noises out of your live performance or audio recording with advanced equipment.

-2) Microphone Windshield (Windscreen) to Reduce Outdoor Sounds
+2) Microphone Windshield (Windscreen) to Suppress Outdoor Sounds

 Foam or fur (Windjammer); actually the combination of these two products are great for blocking the noises produced by the wind.
 It should be placed over the microphone’s head.
 This “dead cat” designed accessories will prevent wind interference as well as heavy breathing and pop noises.
 These windshields offer up to 12dB wind noise rejection.
 All the windscreens would slightly reduce the total level of the microphone volume and selectively lower the level of higher frequencies.
 However they achieve this with less audio interference from the ambient air and reduce background noise, any microphone you use with windshield will deliver cleaner sound.
 Use it.
 Also you may want to check out the Rode Rycote Shotgun Mic on Amazon for outdoor work.

 3) Pop Filter to Eliminate Unwanted Sounds

 What does a pop filter do?
 If you want to avoid plosive and sibilance from your recording you should consider using pop filters for your microphones.
 It is generally not for outdoor use and you can see it usually used in studio / home studio.
 It is a filter which is placed between a singer / speaker and the microphone.
 A pop filter comes in a round disc looking object which should be mounted on a mic stand and has a flexible boom to place it exactly where needed.
 Looks like a big lollipop.
 This lollipop eliminates or reduces plosives so the microphone will not pick up an explosion of sound(pop noise) and will help against picking up noises from the background too.
 Also, it helps keep moisture off the mic, which is good for your equipment.
 Some microphones, such as the SM58, have a built in pop filer under the metal casing, that does reduce this problem a little bit.
 A pop filter can also help to some extent with sibilance on vocals.
 To get the price of a pop filter I recommend on Amazon, click here